hobbit-project/DEBS-2018/README.md

 The sourcecodes are based around the [HOBBIT Java SDK](https://github.com/hobbit-project/java-sdk-example) and should allow challenge participants to debug their systems using benchmark workload locally without having a running platform instance.
 The benchmarking system can be tested as pure java code or/and being packed (automatically, by demand) into docker image.
-Finally the docker images of the system may be pushed into the [HOBBIT online platform](http://master.project-hobbit.eu) (as described [here](https://github.com/hobbit-project/platform/wiki/Push-a-docker-image) and [here](https://github.com/hobbit-project/platform/wiki/System-meta-data-file)) and executed there under the online DEBS GC 2018 benchmark, which will be used for the challenge.
+Finally the docker image of the system may be uploaded into the [HOBBIT online platform](http://master.project-hobbit.eu) (as described [here](https://github.com/hobbit-project/platform/wiki/Push-a-docker-image) and [here](https://github.com/hobbit-project/platform/wiki/System-meta-data-file)) and executed there under the online DEBS GC 2018 benchmark, which will be used for the challenge.

 # Benchmark description
 The reposity containts the following components: